 Presented by William M. Bannon, Jr., PhD

-Early registration is now open for the first session of the new 6-week webinar class Mastering a Mediating or Moderating Effects
+Registration will close in approximately two weeks for the first session of the new 6-week webinar class Mastering a Mediating or

-The early registration fee of $250 covers the cost of registration and of all course materials.
-Early registration will be available until
+The registration fee of $300 covers the cost of registration and of all course materials.
+Registration will be available until the first day of the

 Email Dr. Bannon with questions about the course or assistance with registration at: email@example.com